 Adjust to the weather

 If you mostly exercise outside, you should adjust your clothing to the season.
 Therefore, during the warmer summer months, choose comfortable and cool clothes made of materials that allow your skin to breathe.
 On the other hand, when it’s cold outside, pick something warm but still breathable and comfortable.
 It’s best to dress in layers so you can remove them as you heat up.
 Just don’t forget to also protect your head and hands from the cold.

 If you really want to look your best, choose darker colors for your workout clothes.
 Besides making the sweat marks less obvious, dark clothes also make you look thinner and more elegant.
 So, choose a couple of dark shades that you can match together, but don’t be afraid to freshen up the color palette from time to time with something a bit brighter.

 Clothes are the best way to show off your personal style, and you can both look good and feel comfortable while working out if you know which details you should pay attention to.
+Whether you are training to get your yoga certification or just going for an easy run, your clothing choices are important for working out.
 So, think about the fabrics, invest in quality pieces, always check the weather if working out outside, and make sure the clothes fit your body and your type of exercise.
-If you do all that, the only thing left to do will be to enjoy your workout with confidence that comes from wearing the right clothes.
+If you do all that, the only thing left to do will be to enjoy your workout with the confidence that comes from wearing the right clothes.